 Today we are going to look at Kering SA (EPA:KER) to see whether it might be an attractive investment prospect.
-Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 What is Return On Capital Employed (ROCE)?

 ROCE measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 In general, businesses with a higher ROCE are usually better quality.
 Overall, it is a valuable metric that has its flaws.
 Author Edwin Whiting says to be careful when comparing the ROCE of different businesses, since 'No two businesses are exactly alike.

 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.25 = €4.8b ÷ (€27b - €8.1b) (Based on the trailing twelve months to December 2019.)

 When making comparisons between similar businesses, investors may find ROCE useful.
 Kering's ROCE appears to be substantially greater than the 12% average in the Luxury industry.
 We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
 Putting aside its position relative to its industry for now, in absolute terms, Kering's ROCE is currently very good.